Sicily is the largest island in the Mediterranean. Its history is long and complex, shaped by many cultures and civilizations.

 After Roman rule, Sicily became a province of the Byzantine Empire.
 At one point, Syracuse almost became the Empire's capital.

-The project fell when Emperor Constans II's servant killed him in his bath.
+The project fell when its architecture, Emperor Constans II's, servant killed him in his bath.

 Then, in the 9th century AD, Arab forces of Northern Africa conquered Sicily.